Idealized Global Models of Accretion Disks with Strong Toroidal Magnetic Fields: Method

+In all runs, we use $G=M=1$ and set the code length unit $r_0=1$.
+The corresponding time unit is $t_0 = (r_0^3/GM)^{1/2}=1$.
 We fix the outer boundary conditions to be the initial conditions.
 The fixed outer boundary conditions have negligible effects on the accretion flow at smaller radii because of the large separation of spatial and time scales.
-For the inner boundary ($r<r_0=1$), we adopt a vacuum sink by resetting a fixed density $\rho_\mathrm{sink}=\rho_\mathrm{floor}=10^{-4}$, temperature $T_\mathrm{sink}=10^{-4}$, and zero velocity every time step.
-To avoid a large Alfv\'en speed within the sink, we apply a ceiling $v_{A,\mathrm{ceil}}=2v_\mathrm{K}(r_\mathrm{in})=2$ where $v_\mathrm{K}(r)\equiv\sqrt{GM/r}$ is the local Keplerian velocity.
+For the inner boundary ($r<r_\mathrm{in}\equiv r_0=1$), we adopt a vacuum sink by evacuating the gas within the region and resetting a fixed density $\rho_\mathrm{sink}=\rho_\mathrm{floor}=10^{-4}\ll \rho_0$, temperature $T_\mathrm{sink}=10^{-4}$, and zero velocity every time step.
+This acts as an absorbing inner boundary where gas entering the sink is removed from the computational domain.
+To avoid a large Alfv\'en speed within the sink, we apply a ceiling $v_{A,\mathrm{ceil}}=2$.
 We apply the ceiling by increasing the density after applying the density sink without changing the magnetic field.